Adult Attention Deficit Hyperactivity Disorder (ADHD)

 Adults often find that they need to juggle several tasks throughout the day.
 At times, this can feel frustrating and out of control.
 Everyone has days like this; however, if you find that you’re always running late, more forgetful than just misplacing car keys, and so disorganized it’s difficult to fulfill daily responsibilities, you may have Attention Deficit Hyperactivity Disorder.

 It is not uncommon for symptoms of ADHD to be missed during childhood.
-Perhaps you were “the dreamer”, “the clown”, “a troublemaker”, “lazy” or just a poor student.
-You likely learned to compensate for the challenges related to the symptoms of ADHD in order to make it through school.
-People can often manage in this way until their day-to-day responsibilities in adulthood increase, and they are no longer able to compensate.
+Perhaps you were “the dreamer,” “the clown,” “a troublemaker,” “lazy,” or just a poor student.
+You likely learned to compensate for the challenges related to the symptoms of ADHD to make it through school.
+People can often manage in this way until their day-to-day responsibilities in adulthood increase, and they can no longer compensate.

-Sometimes people have symptoms that seem like ADHD; however, the diagnosis of adult ADHD requires chronic symptoms.
-The psychiatric specialists at West End Consultation Group take a caring and comprehensive approach to assessing and treating adults with ADHD.
-Contact us today to schedule an adult ADHD assessment.
+Sometimes people have symptoms that seem like ADHD, especially under times of stress or social isolation.
+That is why it’s important to seek the help of a professional to determine whether you have adult ADHD or a different mental health condition.
+The psychiatric specialists at West End Consultation Group take a caring and comprehensive approach to ADHD treatment.
+Request an appointment today for an adult ADHD evaluation.

 What are the symptoms of Attention Deficit Hyperactivity Disorder?

 ADHD often presents differently in adults than in children, and the symptoms can vary from one person to the next.
 Symptoms of ADHD can also overlap with other disorders such as anxiety, making the diagnosis challenging.
 It is important to keep track of your symptoms to accurately report to your psychiatric provider.